T-cube/tshion-im-api/README.md

 Both of them can be installed via 'sh npm-install.sh' (it will install a local copy of all the dependencies in the node_modules directory)

-## Viewing

- * Visit [demo game github](https://github.com/NetEase/chatofpomelo) to get the source code and install it on your local machine.

 ## Configuration

  * The server setting (server number, host and port, etc.) can be configured in 'game-server/config/servers.json' and 'game-server/config/master.json' files.